 Most people are used to baking pumpkin recipes by using a pre-made pumpkin puree.
 So how do you cook with an actual pumpkin?

-The good news is that you can take a fresh pumpkin and make your own puree to use in all of your recipes.
+The good news is that you can take a fresh pumpkin and make your own puree to use in all of your dishes.
 Just choose smaller, “sugar” pumpkin varieties that are intended for eating, rather than the large pumpkins you get at the pumpkin patch.
 While you can eat those big ole’ pumpkins, they’re usually not as sweet and flavorful.

 Or you can cut your pumpkin in half and bake it the same way you would bake other winter squash varieties (like butternut squash).